 ASU’s Eyring Materials Center (formally LeRoy Eyring Center for Solid State Science or LE-CSSS) offers advanced capabilities for materials characterization, high resolution imaging and defect analysis.
 LE-CSSS provides users with Open Access to a broad range of characterization techniques, including optical analysis; surface chemistry, microscopy and morphology; x-ray structural analysis; and elemental and molecular composition.
 In addition, LE-CSSS has world-class capabilities in high resolution electron microscopy, including three aberration corrected electron microscopes for TEM / STEM and ETEM; environmental SEM; focused ion beam; and electron microprobe.
 Our facilities are located in three buildings on ASU’s Tempe campus and are supported by a dedicated staff with a commitment to consultative client engagement and to user training.
 The Center’s instruments are available to the entire ASU research community, and to academic, government and industrial users across the country.

-In addition to providing open access to state-of-the-art characterization and nano-imaging capabilities, the LeRoy Eyring Center has a 42-year legacy of training users on sophisticated equipment, so they can perform graduate-level research independently.
+In addition to providing open access to state-of-the-art characterization and nano-imaging capabilities, the Eyring Materials Center has a 42-year legacy of training users on sophisticated equipment, so they can perform graduate-level research independently.
 LE-CSSS also conducts educational outreach activities to local schools.
 ASU Science is Fun delivers STEM-based experiences to classrooms across Greater Phoenix and also hosts tours of our laboratories.
-As part of the NCI-SW, the LeRoy Eyring Center facilities are available to support research experience programs for undergraduates and faculty at local high schools and community colleges.
-To find out more about how the LeRoy Eyring Center can support your R&D and educational needs please contact Diana Convey or Becky Beach.
+As part of the NCI-SW, the Eyring Materials Center facilities are available to support research experience programs for undergraduates and faculty at local high schools and community colleges.
+To find out more about how the Eyring Materials Center can support your R&D and educational needs, please contact Diana Convey or Becky Beach.